Delivery App Photo Guidelines and Image Sizes in 2026 (Uber Eats, DoorDash, Deliveroo, Zomato, Talabat)

 Talabat.
 Dominant across much of the Gulf.
 Talabat thumbnails are prominent and the rail is competitive, so legibility at small sizes is decisive.
 Match the Talabat spec and prioritize a clean, high-contrast hero.

-If you sell on a platform not listed here, the full delivery photo specs catalog covers more platforms and countries, and the same principles apply: square or 3:2, high resolution, centered dish, under the file cap.
+If you sell on a platform not listed here, the full delivery photo specs catalog covers more platforms and countries.
+The same principles apply: match the platform crop, keep resolution high, center the dish, and stay under the file cap.

 A 60-second pre-upload checklist